AliMohamed35/AliMohamed35/README.md

 # 💫 About Me:
 🔭 I’m currently working on a Social media platform.
-Backend Developer skilled in building scalable APIs with Node.js and MongoDB.
+Backend Developer skilled in building scalable APIs with Node.js, SpringBoot Postegres and MongoDB.
 Experienced in designing efficient database schemas and optimizing backend performance also, experienced with frontend technologies like React.js, enabling smooth collaboration across the full stack.